jlintvet/SSTv2/SST_RENDERING.md

 # SST Rendering Pipeline — Frontend

-This document describes how `TestSST.jsx` renders SST, chlorophyll, and sea color data onto the Mapbox basemap.
+This document describes how the Leaflet-based `SSTHeatmapLeaflet.jsx` (and its dev counterpart `SSTHeatmapLeaflet_chl_range.jsx`) renders SST, chlorophyll, and sea color data onto the CartoDB basemap.
 If you break rendering, read this before changing anything.

+> **Architecture note:** The app was originally Mapbox-based (`TestSST.jsx`).
+It was migrated to Leaflet (`SSTHeatmapLeaflet.jsx`).
+Some notes in older git history refer to Mapbox-specific problems (`styledata`, `addSource`, `addLayer`) that no longer apply.
+The pipeline described here is the current Leaflet version.

 ---